 Chipmunks love nibbling at anything growing in your backyard right from tiny seeds to ripe tomatoes, and strawberries.
-And when it comes to their dwelling and nesting of babies, they love to invade your house, especially the attic and crawl space.
 To prevent them from digging holes and destroying your vegetable garden and flower pots, try out the following methods.

 5 Humane Ways to Keep Chipmunks out of Your Garden